 Heat pumps are marketed by listing their optimum stated efficiencies.
 These are achieved under ideal “laboratory” conditions where the ducts are sized correctly, ambient temperature remains constant, filters are pristine, and airflow is at optimum rate.
 In the real world, these conditions are MUCH different.
 If a homeowner knew that the ducts throughout the home would need replaced or significantly altered (let alone properly sealed and insulated) to achieve optimum results, the additional cost alone would deter them from installing any upgrades to an otherwise “adequate” heating and cooling system.
 And that’s just part of the whole picture!

 The house as a whole needs to be treated as one complete system.
 Many homes (even new construction rated as “Energy Star” compliant) are as leaky as a whiffle ball holding air.
 Comprehensive air sealing of the building envelope plays an important role in the heat load or demand of your home.
-We’re not just talking about caulking your leaky windows and doors either.
-There are numerous sources of not so hidden air leaks occurring from attics and foundations that can result in very poor heating and cooling system performance.
+We’re not just talking about caulking your leaky windows and replacing gaskets at doors either.
+There are numerous sources of hidden air leaks occurring from attics and foundations that can result in very poor heating and cooling system performance.
 But alas, that too is another topic for another day.